notsomeidiot123/KNL/README.md

 The most recent version is at the top, followed with a quick summary of added/changed features

+### v0.1.2:

+- Strings are now copied over to memory
+	- Strings are null-terminated
+- Arrays also are now copied over to memory
+- Added in-source memory allocation directive
+	- use: `#allocate [size_in_8mbs]`
+- Changed the way virtual memory is allocated at startup

 ### v0.1.1:

 - Added 'else'